Welcome to Central Austin

 - Convenient downtown-adjacent location, without the noise

-Simply put, residents of Central Austin enjoy an elevated standard of living in all aspects of life.
+Simply put, living in Central Austin allows for an elevated standard of living in all aspects of life.
 Despite being located mere blocks from downtown‘s buzzy streets, Clarksville and Enfield are quiet and peaceful.
 Walkable residential streets lead to neighborhood mom-and-pop shops and cafes, with splashes of history positioned sporadically throughout the community.
 Larger homes in Central Austin are also positioned on generously sized lots, much larger than what might normally be found elsewhere in Austin.
 Towering, protected oak trees line the streets, neighbors are friendly, and historic old Austin comes to life in this quaint, enviable community.

 Dining, Entertainment, and Shopping